himmAllRight/himmAllRight-source/resources/templates/md/posts/issues-setting-up-ubiquiti-network.md

 </center>
 <div id="caption">During initial setup, I was connecting the router wrong</div>

-The edgerouter needs to be directly connected to a computer during its initial setup, so that the EdgeOS configuration screen can be accessed.
-The instructions clearly stated to connect and ethernet cable from my laptop to the `eth0/POE` port on the edgerouter, but I guess I didn't believe them.
+The edgerouter needed to be directly connected to a computer during its initial setup, to make the EdgeOS configuration wizard accessible.
+The instructions clearly stated to connect an ethernet cable from my laptop to the `eth0/POE` port on the edgerouter, but I guess I didn't believe them.